Refrigeration by modified Otto cycles and modified swaps through generalized measurements: Refrigeration by first type modified Otto cycle

 where

-It is clear that $\rho_{_{h}}(\mathcal{\xi})$ is a non-equilibrium passive state with no induced ergotropy \cite{Allahverdyan}, by the measurement apparatus.
+It is clear that $\rho_{_{h}}(\mathcal{\xi})$ is a non-equilibrium passive state with no induced ergotropy \cite{Allahverdyan}.
 Consequently, the cycle is completed by 5th stroke which is the thermalization of the CM by the cold reservoir.
-By considering the condition $\beta_{c}\omega_{c}<\beta_{h}\omega_{h}$, the CM throughout the modified Otto cycle exchanges following works and heats with work and heat sources as well as with the measurement apparatus as
+By considering the condition $\beta_{c}\omega_{c}<\beta_{h}\omega_{h}$ (refrigerator mode), the CM throughout the modified Otto cycle exchanges following works and heats with work and heat sources as well as with the measurement apparatus as

 where